 Campsite Complication: We arrived at the first campsite on Head Lake and thought about stopping for camp, but I wanted us to get a little more distance in to make the following day a bit shorter.
 So we left the lovely, spacious campsite and pushed on for another kilometre.
 To our disappointment, all of the other campsites were taken!
 So much for that idea.
 We ended up having to double back to the initial campsite, in the end adding 2 km onto the 16 km we had already hiked to get to Head Lake.

-Dinner: For tonight’s dinner we had super yummy taco bowls.
+Dinner: For tonight’s dinner we had super yummy taco bowls (another meal from my backcountry cookbook).
 We fried onion, red pepper and tomato and heated up black beans.
 Then we added crushed tortilla chips, lettuce and cheese to the bowl.
 It was a warm and hearty meal – perfect after such a gruelling day.

 Day 3: Head Lake to Trailhead (13 km)